RealToughCandy/learn-php-resources/README.md

 "The elephant has entered the room." -Donovan

 _I'm accepting pull requests for this repo.
-Resources can be paid or free.
+Resources can be paid or free._

-Please follow the styling conventions (be sure to indicate paid or free) so I can accept your contribution._
+Please follow the styling conventions and include the following so I can accept your contribution:
+- Indicate paid or free
+- List course creator/author where applicable
+- List the date the material was published or last updated, if possible
+- If material is a series, list how many are in the series

 ### Thank you to my [GitHub Sponsors](https://github.com/sponsors/RealToughCandy) including @eddiejaoude & @keithballinger for making this repo possible.